Jonas Johnson

 Paul Jonas Johnson (born March 23, 1970) is a Swedish former professional ice hockey player.
 He spent ten seasons as centre, playing for Frölunda HC in the Swedish elite league Elitserien.
 Johnson also served as Frölunda's captain for five years before retiring after the 2007-08 season.
 In mid January, 2009, Frölunda reported that Johnson is training with the team due to the numerous injuries in the team.
-Johnson has two sons, Jonathan Johnson who plays with Skellefteå AIK and Andreas Johnson, a 2013 draft pick who played seven seasons in the NHL, including for the Toronto Maple Leafs, New Jersey Devils, and San Jose Sharks, before returning to Sweden to also play for Skellefteå AIK.
+Johnson has two sons, Jonathan Johnson who play with Skellefteå AIK and Andreas Johnson, a 2013 draft pick who played seven seasons in the NHL, including for the Toronto Maple Leafs, New Jersey Devils, and San Jose Sharks, before returning to Sweden to also play for Skellefteå AIK.